andrews1022/eslint-react-quick-setup/README.md

 If your project includes tests using React Testing Library, check out the config file in the `tests` folder.

 If your project does not include tests, check out the config file in the `base` directory.

-Of course, feel free to modify the rules to your liking.
+Of course, feel free to modify the rules to your liking!